rust-corpus/qrates/docs/src/analysis_jupyter.md

 If everything started successfully, you should see three folders listed: `data`, `reports`, and `work`.
 Click on `reports`.
 It should contain six files with `.ipynb` extensions–these are Python notebooks used to analyse the data presented in the paper.

 After you open a notebook (for example, by clicking on `Builds.ipynb`), you can re-execute it by choosing *Kernel* → *Restart & Run All*.
+(Note that some `assert` statements in the notebooks assume the full dataset; feel free to comment them out.)